Easy Homemade Sourdough Bread Bowl Recipe

 Very few ingredients are needed to make this easy homemade sourdough bread bowl recipe!

-Active Sourdough Starter- Check to make sure your starter is active, bubbly, and doubled in size.
+- Active Sourdough Starter- Check to make sure your starter is active, bubbly, and doubled in size.
 The time it takes to activate your starter will depend on the temperature of your kitchen but it will generally take anywhere from 4-12 hours.

-Unbleached All-Purpose Flour- It’s very important that you use a good quality flour!
+- Unbleached All-Purpose Flour- It’s very important that you use a good quality flour!
 One with a protein content of at least 11.7%.
 King Arthur is a trusted brand as well as the Costco brand organic flour.

-Water
+- Water

-Salt-Huge fan of Redmond Real Salt!
+- Salt- I’m a huge fan of Redmond Real Salt!

 Equipment Required for the Recipe

-Large Bowl
+- Large Bowl

-6-8 Small Bowls- This is for shaping of the loaves.
+- 6-8 Small Bowls- This is for shaping of the loaves.
 You will need one bowl for each loaf.
 Cereal bowls work great!

-Parchment Paper
+- Parchment Paper

-2 Baking Sheets or cookie sheet
+- 2 Baking Sheets or cookie sheets

 Sourdough Bread Recipe

-FOR THE LEAVEN ( the active starter you will use in the bread mix)
+FOR THE LEAVEN (the active starter you will use in the bread mix)

 FOR THE BREAD